 Where is Poltava?

 Poltava is a small city in central Ukraine.
-Located on the Vorskla River, it is directly on the main Kiev to Kharkiv railway line, making it a good place in which to break that particular journey.
+Located on the Vorskla River, it is directly on the main Kyiv to Kharkiv railway line, making it a good place in which to break that particular journey.
 More quaint than Soviet in style (we can live with that every now and then :-)), Poltava was the site of a decisive battle in which Peter the Great and his Russian forces defeated a combined army of Cossacks and Swedes in 1709.
-You can visit the battle ground and accompanying museum (which we did) plus there are a few churches and other bits and bobs worth checking out but thereafter it’s either time to move on to your next destination, or relax and people-watch on Poltava’s main pedestrian drag (Zhovtneva Street), or find something else to do.
+You can visit the battleground and accompanying museum (which we did) plus there are a few churches and other bits and bobs worth checking out but thereafter it’s either time to move on to your next destination, or relax and people-watch on Poltava’s main pedestrian drag (Zhovtneva Street), or find something else to do.

 Khrestovozdvizhensky Monastery (Holy Cross Convent) on the outskirts of Poltava